matty/discord4j-spring/README.md

 # Token

-To provide a Discord you can add it to your configuration file ``discord.token=`` or as a startup parameter ``-Ddiscord.token=""``.
+To provide a Discord token you can add it to your configuration file ``discord.token=`` or as a startup parameter ``-Ddiscord.token=""``.
 If you wish you can declare a custom token provider by creating a configuration class with a ``DiscordTokenProvider`` bean.

 ```java
 @Configuration